(Source: Michael Sean Gallagher; CC BY-SA 2.0)

 - Part 3: Korean Lolita Nationalism: It’s a thing, and this is how it works

 - Part 1: Turning Boys Into Men?
-Girl-groups and the Performance of Gender for South Korean Conscripts
+The Performance of Gender for South Korean Conscripts